 Our Stories

-BASF sites across North America earn mass balance certifications
+BASF sites across North America receive mass balance certifications

 As part of BASF’s efforts to develop circular economy solutions, multiple sites across North America earned REDcert2 and ISCC PLUS mass balance certifications.

-Mass balance allows sustainable and non-sustainable feedstocks to be co-processed.
-Sustainable inputs, which replace fossil resources, can then be attributed to outputs.
+Mass balance allows alternative and conventional feedstocks to be co-processed in BASF’s multiple value chains.
+The sustainable inputs, which replace fossil resources, can then be attributed to specific outputs.
 The mass-balanced outputs are drop-in solutions for our customers as they have identical properties and performance to the original products.

-Biomass Balance and ChemCycling® are two ways we at BASF utilize the mass balance approach.
-Fossil raw materials are replaced with either renewable feedstock in the Biomass Balance approach or pyrolysis oil from plastic waste in the ChemCycling® process at the beginning of the value chain.
+Biomass Balance and ChemCycling® are two ways in which we at BASF utilize the mass balance approach.
+Fossil raw materials are replaced with either renewable feedstock in the Biomass Balance approach or pyrolysis oil from recycling of plastic waste in the ChemCycling® process at the beginning of the value chain.

 The certification process